tytydraco/yessleep/out/Psst.md

 This isn't how it started though.
 I was five when I saw them the first time.
 Out of the corner of my eye I'd see them in doorway to my bedroom but only for a glimpse.
 I called them Shadows.
 They never bothered me.
 I grew up with them.
 I always knew they were around because I'd hear this high pitch frequently - like an old CRT TV was on.

 I remember when I was 11, out of the corner of my eye, not a shadow...
 But a hand with very long fingernails.
-The gently scraped against the wall while the hand disappeared into the darkness.
+They gently scraped against the wall while the hand disappeared into the darkness.

+*Psst*

-*Pssttttt* I hear from the hall.
+I hear from the hall.
 I ran under my bed and fell asleep.

 -----

+*Psst*

+*It's poisoned*

-*It's poisoned,* they told me while I stared at the plate of pasta my mother put in front of me.
-I was 14 and my mother wasn't perfect but damn near it she wouldn't poison me.
+I heard while I stared at the plate of pasta my mother put in front of me.
+I was 14 and my mother wasn't perfect but damn near it.
+She wouldn't poison me.

 *It's fucking poison.*